xmtan1/exchange_compsec/distributed-system/lab-3/work/README.md

 		steps++
 		// Iterative lookup
 		// get the first successor of the current candidate first
-		// (closet predecessor of id - id - first successor of closet predecessor of id) candidateSuccessor, _ := CallGetSuccessorList(currentCandidate)
+		// (closest predecessor of id - id - first successor of closest predecessor of id) candidateSuccessor, _ := CallGetSuccessorList(currentCandidate)

 		if len(candidateSuccessor) == 0 {